sofi2025-cpu/nwg/README.md

 ### TODO

-- [x] Build and package Xlibre once a new version is released via GitHub Actions
+- [x] Build and package nwg once a new version is released via GitHub Actions
 -

 <details>